-- ✓ Ask for assistance if needed to help condition an athlete or if results are not consistent. - ✓ Station 5 and Station 6 can be separate stations but can also be combined.
+- ✓ Ask for assistance if needed to help condition an athlete or if results are not consistent. - ✓ Station 4 and Station 5 can be separate stations, but can also be combined.
 As soon as a "No Pass" on 1 of the 4 test frequencies is obtained, the volunteer can stop screening and start with pure tone threshold testing.
+If this is the case, the boxes in Station 4 can be completed once the numeric results in Station 5 are known.

-Station 6: Pure Tone Audiometry Threshold Testing
+Station 5 : Threshold Testing with Pure Tone Audiometry

-Subjective assessment of type and degree of hearing, if hearing screening results with pure tone audiometry showed a "no pass" in one or both ears, at one or more test frequencies.
+Goal: Subjective assessment of type and degree of hearing, if hearing screening results with pure tone audiometry showed a "no pass" in one or both ears, at one or more test frequencies.

-Materials:

-A pure tone audiometer with noise attenuating headphones and bone conductor.
-There is not a specific type of audiometer that needs to be used, as long as the unit has been calibrated at least once a year and noise attenuating headphones are used.
+Materials: Pure tone audiometer with noise attenuating head phones and bone conductor.
+There is not a specific type of audiometer that needs to be used, as long as the unit has been calibrated at least once a year and noise attenuating head phones are used.
 Some toys or adapted materials for play audiometry can be helpful to facilitate screening athletes.